Becoming a Traveler: Writing in Greece (Athens, Poros)

-- To hone skills at critical self-assessment and reflection on the process of writing, as well as to develop skills for critiquing and responding to peer work.
+- Hone skills at critical self-assessment and reflection on the writing process, as well as to develop skills forresponding to peer work.

 This course requires a minimum enrollment of 8, with a maximum enrollment of 15.

 CYA reserves the right to cancel any course that fails to achieve minimum enrollment by April 1.
 Students are advised not to purchase non-refundable airline tickets before early April.

 Students who submit their application for admission with full payment postmarked on or before March 1, receive a reduction of $100.